There are perils and power in procrastination – so how can we harness it to our advantage?

 Time and discipline, vision and habits

 - Identify your procrastination type.
 There are different types of procrastinator and varying drivers.
-Knowing why you default to procrastination will help you to address your behaviour.
+For example:

 - Recognise when you’re procrastinating.
-For example, filling your time with low-priority activities; waiting for the right mood to manifest before attempting a task, or starting something important – then going off to make a cup of tea.
+For example, filling our time with low-priority activities, waiting for the right mood to manifest before attempting a task, or starting something important – then going off to make a cup of tea.

 - Understand motivation.
 The type of motivation that is most effective and long-lasting is intrinsic motivation.
 In this context, it’s about linking tasks to a long-term personal vision (rather than transitory goals), focusing on actions rather than outcomes, and on the journey, rather than the destination.